 - Student-athletes are expected to attend all practices and contests unless excused by the coach.
 It is the athletes' responsibility to notify the coach, in advance if possible, of any circumstances, which would prohibit attendance at practice(s) or contest(s) other than absence from school.
 Failure to comply may result in disciplinary action ranging from a verbal warning to dismissal from the team dependent upon the nature and/or frequency of the offense. - A student who is absent from school will not be eligible for participation in any athletic event or practice session on the day he or she is absent.
-This includes in-school suspension and outof-school suspension.
+This includes in-school suspension and out-of-school suspension.
 The Athletic Director and/or building principal may permit participation when, in his/her judgment, the absence is unavoidable and supporting documentation signed by a parent or guardian is provided.
 Students are therefore advised to make requests for absence(s) in advance. - Students who are members of an interscholastic athletic team are expected to be in school on time on a daily basis.
-Students will be ineligible for practice or contest participation that day if they do not report to the office prior to 11:00 4th period (half of school day, 4 periods).
-Students who report to school after 11:00am 4th period must present a legitimate written excuse signed by a parent or guardian in order to be eligible for participation (ex. doctor's appointment).
-When there is a weekend event, students must be in school on the Friday prior to 4th period in order to participate.
+Students will be ineligible for practice or contest participation that day if they do not report to school at least 3 hours prior to departure or by 11:00 am, whichever is earlier, and remain in school for the rest of the day in order to participate in extracurricular events on that day.
+If a student wishes to participate in extracurricular events over the weekend, they must be in school at 11:00 am on the day prior to the weekend and remain in school for the rest of the day.
+Students who report to school after that time must present a legitimate written excuse signed by a parent or guardian in order to be eligible for participation (ex. doctor's appointment).

-A student's absence(s) from practice(s) and or contest(s) due to mandatory participation in family activities will not jeopardize the student's team membership status.
+• A student's absence(s) from practice(s) and or contest(s) due to mandatory participation in family activities will not jeopardize the student's team membership status.
 However, it is important to note that upon his or her return to the team the position previously held by the student may be held by another team member.
 It is the returning student's responsibility to regain his or her position through individual effort and team play as determined by the coach.